TheLancreWombat/Azure-Network-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting ?network traffic? to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting the amount of traffic to the network. s
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancers protect the availability of the network from potential DDOS attacks

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logs changes and system resource use.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | Ip Address               | Operating system |
 |----------|----------|--------------------------|------------------|
 | Web 1    | Traffic  | 10.0.0.4                 | Ubuntu 18.04     |